stfxecutables/dynamic_loss/paper/notes/notes.md

-We have shown above that dynamic loss gradients are identical to cross-entropy gradients in case (1), since constant multiplication has no effect on gradients under the logarithm.
+We have shown above that dynamic loss gradients are identical to cross-entropy gradients in case (1), since constant multiplication has no effect on gradients under the logarithm, and since the dynamic loss in this case is just a constant multiplication of the cross-entropy loss.
 Thus we need only consider what happens in case (2).

 **When the prediction is incorrect and _over_-confident**, i.e. there is a softmax value $> \tau$ on the *wrong class*, then gradients are identical to those from the cross-entropy